mcleinn/neotrellis-monome-for-teletype-via-ftdi/TELETYPE-SUPPORT-README.md

 ### Changing the Teensy Grid firmware

-You can skip the following steps, if you are using the branched DIY Grid firmware for Teletype found in this repository.
-This section is for those who want to repeat the mod based on more current versions of the DIY Grid.
+**You can skip the following steps, if you are using the branched DIY Grid firmware for Teletype [found in this repository](neotrellis_monome_teensy/)**.
+This section is left for those who want to repeat the mod based on more current versions of the DIY Grid.

 First open the Neotrellis Grid Teensy firmware “neotrellis_monome_teensy” in the Arduino IDE.
 In the first tab, look for Serial.begin(115200); and add a Serial1.begin(57600); under it.